-All students have the right to inspect and review their own education records as provided by the "Family Educational Rights and Privacy Act."
-The Family Educational Rights and Privacy act of 1974, as amended, is a federal law which states that a written institutional policy must be established, and a statement of adopted procedures covering the privacy rights of students must be made available.
-The law provides that the institution maintain the confidentiality of student education records.
+All students have the right to inspect and review their own education records as provided by the "Family Educational Rights and Privacy Act."(FERPA) As amended FERPA is a federal law that states that a written institutional policy must be established, and a statement of adopted procedures covering the privacy rights of students must be made available.
+The law provides that the institution maintains the confidentiality of student education records.

 Stone Child College accords all the rights under the law to students who are declared independent.
 The institution will not disclose any information from student education records without the written consent of the student.
+The student must sign an academic year consent form which allows a specified individual access to their records.
 However, according to exceptions permitted under the act, student records may be disclosed to personnel within the institution, to officials of other institutions where students seek enrollment, to persons or organizations providing students with financial aid, to accrediting agencies, to persons in compliance with a judicial order, and to persons protecting the health or safety of students or other persons associated with them.

 Within the Stone Child College community, only those members, individually or collectively, acting in the student's educational interest, are allowed access to student education records.
 These members include personnel in the Offices of the Registrar, Business Manager, Financial Aid Officer, Admissions Officer, and academic personnel within the limitations of their need to know.
 At its discretion, the institution may provide directory information in accordance with the provisions of the Act to include the following: student name, address, telephone number, date and place of birth, major field of study, dates of attendance, current class schedule, degrees and awards received, the most recent previous educational agency or institution attended by the student, participation in officially-recognized activities and sports, and weight and height of members of athletic teams.
 Students may withhold directory information by notifying the Registrar in writing prior to the first day of class for the semester.
-Request for non-disclosure is honored by the institution for only one academic year; therefore, authorization to withhold directory information must be filed annually in the Admissions/Registrar's office.
+Request for nondisclosure is honored by the institution for only one academic year; therefore, authorization to withhold directory information must be filed annually in the Admissions/Registrar's office.